-Yes, The Phoenix Recovery and Counseling Centers’ Outpatient facility, located in South Jordan, provides Outpatient Utah Drug and Alcohol Treatment Programs.
-Our outpatient facility was built specifically for individuals who desire to be free of drugs, alcohol or both, but have everyday obligations that prevent a long term residential commitment.
+Yes, The Phoenix Recovery Center’ Outpatient facility, located in South Jordan, provides Outpatient Utah Drug, Alcohol and Mental Health Treatment Programs.
+Our outpatient facility was built specifically to help those struggling with drugs, alcohol or mental health disorders but have everyday obligations that prevent a long-term residential commitment.

-Yes, Through a community of supportive Alumni our IOP program allows our residents to transition successfully, from our residential inpatient facility.
+Yes, Our IOP (Intensive Outpatient) program allows our residents to transition successfully, from our residential inpatient facility.
 Upon discharge, each resident will receive a detailed Aftercare plan emphasizing the components for an effective, productive transition into their next stage of treatment and recovery.

 - Select Health